 (a.) identity card with applicant’s photograph issued by Central/State Government Departments, Statutory/Regulatory Authorities, Public Sector Undertakings, Scheduled Commercial Banks, and Public Financial Institutions;

 (b.)
-Letter issued by a gazetted officer, with a duly attested photograph of the person.
+The letter issued by a gazetted officer, with a duly attested photograph of the person.

 (c) KYC verification of all the members of Self Help Groups (SHGs) is not required while opening the savings bank account of the SHG and KYC verification of only the officials of the SHGs would suffice.
 No separate KYC verification is needed at the time of credit linking the SHG.